rlyehlab/ciencia-comunitaria/CONTRIBUTING.md

 # I want to contribute!

-First of all, thanks :smile:: :sparkling_heart: :sparkles:
+First of all, thank you :smile: :sparkling_heart: :sparkles:

 ## Important stuff